Chart Color Schemes

 Tanunda is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Tanunda's dwelling structures, as per the latest Census, consisted of 90.3% houses and 9.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro SA's figures of 94.6% houses and 5.4% other dwellings.
+Tanunda's dwelling structures, as per the latest Census, comprised 90.3% houses and 9.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro SA's 94.6% houses and 5.4% other dwellings.
 Home ownership in Tanunda stood at 43.0%, with mortgaged dwellings at 35.2% and rented ones at 21.7%.
 The median monthly mortgage repayment was $1,452, higher than Non-Metro SA's average of $1,400.
-Median weekly rent in Tanunda was $300, compared to Non-Metro SA's $285.
-Nationally, Tanunda's mortgage repayments were lower at $1,452 versus Australia's average of $1,863, and rents were also lower at $300 compared to the national figure of $375.
+The median weekly rent in Tanunda was $300, compared to Non-Metro SA's $285.
+Nationally, Tanunda's mortgage repayments were lower at $1,452 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing